P4storn/vibratrickler-v2/Setup_manual.md

+# About this document
+- I try to consistently use physical pin numbers on the RPi - i.e. how your would count them on the board.

 # Install OS
 1. Install Raspberry OS Lite on SD card.
 Configure user Pi, Wifi and SSH. _[Raspberry Pi Imager](https://downloads.raspberrypi.org/imager/imager_latest.exe) is highly recommended - use Ctrl-Shift-X to open Settings._
 1. Boot RPi.
 Find IP adress, on screen or DHCP server.